pragyacodes-dot/HR-ANALYTICS-PROJECT/README.md

 18. department, engagement: management department has highest engagement score near 100 % while rest are below 2-18 %
 19. absenteeism analysis:  female have higher employee engagement score than males
 20. position : It support head  poition has high engagement score.

+### Recommendations

+1. Organisation can give some fixed bonus or improve their promotion policies such that employees don't leave in initial years.
+2. organisation can maintain work life balance.
+3. organisation needs to appreciate their employees such that they don't leave despite doing their quality work.
+4. organisation needs to keep some policies for benefit of aged employees.

+### Limitations

+During the data analysis, there are large number of interns present in 0-5 years experience bracket which are not much included in ananlysis.